ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

 ---
-linkTitle: "Finetuning Gemma 3-1B-it on L4"
+linkTitle: "Fine-tuning Gemma 3-1B-it on L4"
-title: "Finetuning Gemma 3-1B-it on L4"
+title: "Fine-tuning Gemma 3-1B-it on L4"
 description: "This tutorial guides you through fine-tuning the Gemma 3-1B-it language model on Google Kubernetes Engine (GKE) using L4 GPU, leveraging Parameter Efficient Fine Tuning (PEFT) and LoRA.
 It covers setting up a GKE cluster, containerizing the fine-tuning code, running the fine-tuning job, and uploading the resulting model to Hugging Face.
 Finally, it demonstrates how to deploy and interact with the fine-tuned model using vLLM on GKE."
 weight: 30
 owner: >-